industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![/Add_Trace_Job](graphics/Add_Trace_Job.png)

 Then, select the PLC added in previous section and write down the Job Name.
-Proceed with selecting the Organization Block (OB) determining the sampling period of trace job.
-The sampling period will be the same as cyclic time of selected OB type cyclic interrup.
+Proceed with selecting the Organization Block (OB) determining the sampling period of Trace Job.
+The sampling period will be the same as cyclic time of selected OB type Cyclic interrup.
 In case of Tank application use in this application example, the OB `"Cyclic interrupt"` is used.
-The sampling frequency will be 10 ms.
+The sampling frequency will be 10 milliseconds.

 You can also lower the sampling period by typing different integer than 1 to Samplig Frequency text box.
-For instance, 2 means that every second sample will be taken.
+For instance, 2 means that each second sample will be taken.

 ![Trace_Job_configuration](graphics/Trace_Job_configuration.png)

 The specific Number of samples can be selected to take.
-The trace job ends after that.
+The Trace Job ends after that.
 If Perpetual Job Type type is seletected, the sampling is continuous until the trace job is turned off.

-In order to choose the signal for tracing, its exact TIA portal's name should be written down into Signal text box.
+In order to choose the signal for tracing, its exact TIA Portal name should be written down into Signal text box.
 Then, the button Add Signal should be pressed.
-More signals can be also traced using one trace job.
+More signals can be also traced using one Trace Job.

 ![Trace_Job_signals_more_names](graphics/Trace_Job_signals_more_names.png)